 If you’re not sure about your cat’s diet, consult your vet.
 They can help you find a feeding plan that satisfies all of your cat’s nutritional needs.

 Basically, anxiety and stress often need an outlet.
 Pets express this in different ways.
-Dog owners will know that separation anxiety can result in destructive behaviours like chewing toys, for instance.
-But your cat might be turning to chewing grass as their outlet instead.
+Dog owners will know separation anxiety can result in destructive behaviours like chewing toys, for instance.
+But cats that eat grass might be doing so as their outlet instead.

 So if you’re wondering why cats eat grass when they seem otherwise healthy and happy, think about whether it happens mostly during or after stressful events.
 If so, it might be a sign that you need to address their anxiety rather than their grass-eating problem.

 In some cases, cats may vomit after eating grass because they’ve eaten too much, or they’ve eaten it too quickly, which can irritate their stomach lining.
 However, in other cases, vomiting may be a natural response to the grass itself.
 Grass can be difficult for cats to digest, and in some cases, it may cause them to vomit.

 Research shows that 89% of cats eat grass and only 27% throw up afterwards.
 This shows that eating grass isn’t always linked to throwing up and isn’t the only reason cats do it.
 Though it is one of them.
 It’s important to check that this grassy snack isn’t the result on an underlying health concern.